If you write code, You must Git!

 Udacity provides a free course named “Version Control with Git”.
 It covers the fundamentals of using the Git version control system.
 The course starts by introducing the purpose and terminologies of Git.

 It proceeds further on creating your first Git Repository and also working with the existing Git Repository.
 Later it addresses commits, history of changes, branches, merging, and so on.
 You would gain the strong Git basics at the course end, good enough to start using in your projects.

 Learn Git Branching is an interactive website that animatedly teaches git.
 The website contains a set of challenges to solve, in which each challenge contains a variety of exciting levels.

 In each challenge, you’ll be provided with a step-by-step demonstration of the git features and their corresponding tasks to complete to proceed further to the next level.
 The website provides a command-line interface to type and play with the commands in a gamified method.

 Pro Git is a textbook for Git written by Scott Chacon and Ben Straub, available for free in an online version on Git’s official website.
 This textbook will teach all you need to know to become a master in Git.

-Apart from teaching you about Git commands and their features, it also gives you knowledge on how git works internally.
+Apart from teaching you about Git commands and their features, it also gives you knowledge of how git works internally.

 Moreover, it is available in both EPUB and PDF formats.
-This book also available in more than 15+ foreign languages.
-Also, it is currently being translated into few other languages as well.
+This book is also available in more than 15+ foreign languages.
+Also, it is currently being translated into a few other languages as well.

 GitKraken is a free git GUI client for Linux, Windows, and Mac.
 The website provides a free set of tutorials for Learning git with ease.
-Each tutorial explains the concepts and features in a detailed manner and the animated videos for easy learning and better understanding.
+Each tutorial explains the concepts and features in detail, and the animated videos for easy learning and better understanding.